Body cam video shows arrest of Newark Mayor Ras Baraka at ICE facility

 More arrests possible after Newark ICE facility conflict, DHS official says

-In a press release, the DHS accused members of Congress of storming the gate and breaking into the facility illegally.
+In a press release, the DHS accused Congressmembers Bonnie Watson Coleman and Robert Menendez Jr. of storming the gate and breaking into the facility illegally.

-Tricia McLaughlin, the assistant secretary of public affairs for DHS, told CNN they've obtained video of Congressmembers body-slamming ICE officials.

 "Nobody from ICE was slammed on the ground.
 We didn't storm the place.
 So it's, all of it is a lie," Baraka said.